devareus/Eclectic-Token-Sniper/README.md

     - HoneypotCheckEnabled: Using an in-house and in-chain solution checks if a token can be bought, approved and sold before buying.
 It can also check for maximum taxes, gas and drawdowns, using the limits set below.
 This option requires HoneypotCheck support for the blockchain.
 At the moment Ethereum, EthereumPoW, BSC, Polygon, Fantom, Avalanche and Dogechain are supported.
 If you need others, send us a request.
     - CheckContract: Only buys if the token's contract is verified on BSCScan and it doesn't contain any of the expressions in the red flags list.
     - CheckLiquidity: Doesn't buy if the available liquidity doesn't fulfil the limits below.
+ 	- ExternalProgramCheck: Runs an external program for additional checks ([see below](#running-external-programs-for-additional-checks)).

 **Mind that the tokens owners can change the taxes at any time!
 That a token passes an audit is not guarantee that you'll be able to sell the token later or you won't be charged higher taxes.
 And obviously, it doesn't guarantee that the owner won't do a rug pull and remove all the liquidity from the DEX at any some point.**